Kodigehalli: History

 Kodigehalli, located in the northern part of Bengaluru near Hebbal Lake, is steeped in history that reflects the evolution of the Bengaluru region from ancient to modern times.
 The locality holds a significant place in the narrative of the city, tracing its roots back to prehistoric and medieval eras.

 Prehistoric Beginnings

-The region surrounding Kodigehalli has been inhabited since prehistoric times. he Directorate of Census Operations completed its decadal Census recently.^{when?]} Archaeological discoveries in nearby areas such as Jalahalli, Siddapur, and Gavipura have revealed Stone Age tools dating from 2000 to 1000 BCE.
+The region surrounding Kodigehalli has been inhabited since prehistoric times.
+Archaeological discoveries in nearby areas such as Jalahalli, Siddapur, and Gavipura have revealed Stone Age tools dating from 2000 to 1000 BCE.
 During the Middle Stone Age (circa 4000 BCE), evidence of human habitation was found at Jalahalli, Sudasandra, Siddhapura, and Jadigenahalli, highlighting the region's role as a cradle of early human activity.

 In the Iron Age (circa 1000 BCE), burial grounds were established in nearby localities, such as Koramangala and Chikkajala, further indicating the area's long-standing significance.
 Additionally, the discovery of Roman coins from the reigns of emperors Augustus, Tiberius, and Claudius in places like Yeshwantpur and HAL points to early trade and cultural exchanges with distant civilizations.